vivainio/zipget-rs/README.md

 5. **Download**: If not cached, the file is downloaded and stored in the cache directory
 6. **Extract**: If `unzipTo` is specified, the archive is extracted to the target directory (auto-detects ZIP and tar.gz formats)
 7. **Save**: If `saveAs` is specified, the downloaded file is copied to the specified path
+8. **Run**: The `run` command additionally extracts to a temporary directory, finds executables, and executes them with provided arguments

 ## Examples